DaveanandMannie/inventory-barcodes/README.md

 # Receiving Barcode Generator
 A small app that creates barcode labels for each box on a given PO

+Current issue: App is configured for windows on darkmode, Light mode has issues with transparent UI componants

 ## Usage
 To use simply download the ```Picking Operations from A PO ``` and click ```Generate``` it will send all labels associated with the PO to our hotfolder to print the labels